getgrav/grav-learn/pages/07.hosting/02.vps/02.linode/docs.md

 github: true
 ---

-[Linode](https://www.linode.com) has been in the VPS game for quite some time and focus on provide **lightning-quick SSD equipped Linux servers** for developers.
+[Linode](https://www.linode.com) has been in the VPS game for quite some time and focus on providing **lightning-quick SSD equipped Linux servers** for developers.
 There is a quick and easy process to getting a server up and running that involves: picking a **pricing plan**, picking a **Linux distribution**, and then choosing a **node location** that is best suited to your needs.

 ![](linode.png) {.center}